 - Then, after the cycle is complete, open the door and use a towel or cloth to wipe the various parts of the door (opening, door seal, glass door) and wipe inside the rubber seal as well.

-If your washing machine does not have a tub clean mode or it needs a more thorough cleaning, then continue on to the next part – Easily getting your washing machine clean without toxic chemicals.
+If your washing machine does not have a tub clean mode or it needs a more thorough cleaning, then continue on to the next part to clean your washer tub by hand.

 How to Clean Washing Machine with Vinegar and Baking Soda – Front Loader Washing Machine Cleaning

-If your washing machine is super dirty and has lots of mildew, then you might need to use something stronger than the water, vinegar, baking soda combination.
-Remember, if you choose to use bleach, make sure the room is well ventilated (open doors and windows), wear gloves, and do not use vinegar or ammonia at the same time as bleach.
+If your washing machine is super dirty and has lots of mildew, then you might need to use something stronger than the water, vinegar, and baking soda combination.
+Remember, if you choose to use bleach, make sure the room is well-ventilated (open doors and windows), wear gloves, and do not use vinegar or ammonia at the same time as bleach.

 Steps to Clean a Front Loading Washing Machine with Vinegar and Baking Soda